High Risk Life Insurance Guide

 What Contributes to Life Insurance for High-Risk Individuals?

-As said, insurers decide whether you are a high-risk applicant based on your risk profile.
+As said, insurers decide whether you are a high-risk applicant based on your risk profile

-If a factor(s) contributes to your increased risk of death, an insurer will include it in your profile and deem you as a higher-risk individual, which will then apply to the cost of your life insurance.
+If a factor(s) contribute to your increased risk of death, an insurer will include it in your profile and deem you as a higher-risk individual, which will then apply to the cost of your life insurance.
 Some insurers might decline your insurance claim if they decide the risk of your death is too high.

-These high-risk factors include:
+These factors include:

-- Age.
-The older you are, the more you can expect to pay for your life insurance;
+• Age.
+The older you are, the more you can expect to pay for your life insurance.

-- Health.
-An insurer will look at your and your family’s medical history, as well as whether you have any pre-existing medical conditions;
+• Health.
+An insurer will look at your and your family’s medical history, as well as whether you have any pre-existing medical conditions.

-- Lifestyle.
+• Lifestyle.
 Insurers deem smokers and people exceeding their 14-units-of-alcohol-per-week rate as high-risk individuals;

-- Occupation.
+• Occupation.
 Some jobs are riskier than others.
-You can, for example, be a police officer, firefighter, military, etc. In essence, if you face life-threatening situations in your job, you will be considered a high-risk applicant;
+You can, for example, be a police officer, firefighter, military, etc. In essence, if you face life-threatening situations in your job, you will be considered a high-risk applicant.

-- Hobbies.
-If you like to participate in extreme sports or dangerous hobbies, these can lead to insurers deeming you a high-risk individual;
+• Hobbies.
+If you like to participate in extreme sports or dangerous hobbies, these can lead to insurers deeming you a high-risk individual.

 Life Insurance for High-Risk Seniors